Zotepine: Pharmacodynamics

 The antipsychotic effect of zotepine is thought to be mediated through antagonist activity at dopamine and serotonin receptors.
 Zotepine has a high affinity for the D1 and D2 receptors.
 It also affects the 5-HT2A, 5-HT2C, 5-HT6, and 5-HT7 receptors.
 In addition, its active metabolite, norzotepine, serves as a potent norepinephrine reuptake inhibitor.

+Synthesis

+The reaction of 2-chloroacetophenone with 4-chlorothiophenol gives a thioether.
+This is treated with morpholine and sulfur in a Willgerodt–Kindler reaction to give a phenylacetic acid derivative after acid hydrolysis of the amide intermediate.
+Cyclization of this compound in the presence of polyphosphoric acid forms the dibenzothiepin ring system of the drug.
+The enol ether, zotepine, is produced when this is treated with the chloroethyl amine and potassium carbonate in methyl isobutyl ketone as solvent.
+Under these conditions, the undesired product of C-alkylation is minimised.

 Society and culture

 Brand names

-Brand names include Losizopilon (JP), Lodopin (ID, JP), Setous (JP), Zoleptil (CZ, PT, TR, UK†); where † indicates a formulation that has been discontinued.
+Brand names include Losizopilon (JP), Lodopin (ID, JP), Nipolept (DE†), Setous (JP), Zoleptil (CZ, PT, TR, UK†), Zotewin (IN); where † indicates a formulation that has been discontinued.